rccline/datacleaning_YellowMedicine/README.md

   - There can be several reasons for mismatch;
   - Cities which were missing from the US Census Records, or which may have been misspelled on the raw data, were mismatched.

-3. A reasonable cleaning and reconstruction of taxpayer information was created but I have not been able to clean up 'owner' data fields.
+3. A reasonable cleaning and reconstruction of taxpayer information (name, address, city, state) was created but I have not been able to clean up 'owner' data fields.